 NBA Hall-of-Famer and Los Angeles Lakers legend Kareem Abdul-Jabbar compiled a laundry list of accomplishments during his 20-year career.
 While also being one of the most influential athlete activists, he stood apart by using his basketball IQ and thirst for knowledge to become a respected figure in professional sports.

-On the basketball court, Abdul-Jabbar is most known for holding the top spot on the NBA all-time scoring list, finishing his career with a total of 38,387 points, before being passed by LeBron James.
-His journey with the Milwaukee Bucks and Lakers also involved establishing his trademark ‘sky-hook,’ described by several as the most unstoppable shot in NBA history.
+On the basketball court, Abdul-Jabbar is most known for holding the top spot on the NBA all-time scoring list, finishing his career with a total of 38,387 points, before being passed by another Lakers star in LeBron James in 2023.
+Abdul-Jabbar’s journey with the Milwaukee Bucks and Lakers also involved establishing his trademark ‘sky-hook,’ described by several as the most single most unstoppable shot in NBA history.

 Dec.
 1 marked an anniversary of sorts for the 19-time All-Star, as it stems back to the a game against the Utah Jazz.
 During a 117-86 win that improved the Lakers’ record to 13-5, Abdul-Jabbar officially passed Oscar Robertson for second on the all-time scoring list on this day in Lakers history.